NillionNetwork/nillion-docs/docs/python-client-reference.md

 #### next_compute_event()

-Returns the state of the computation in the Nillin Network.
+Returns the state of the computation in the Nillion Network.

 If the event is from an ongoing computation, it only includes the corresponding UUID from the [`compute()`](#py_nillion_client.NillionClient.compute) process.